ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> heat_flux = solution.heat_flux()

-The heat flux ``Result`` corresponds to a vector field.
+The heat flux result corresponds to a vector field.
 To obtain the scalar components of this field, e.g., x-components, access the following subresult:

 .. code:: python